Proven-Paradox/shaper-system/Handbook.md

 * If you’re satisfied with your character’s representation but still have skill points remaining, consider coordinating with the other players.
 A given party would typically benefit from having all of their bases covered.
 * If you’ve done the above and still have skill points, then consider increasing Athletics, Acrobatics, Awareness, Composure, Empathy, or Endure.
 These skills are either universally useful, reactive in nature, or may benefit the party to have multiple members able to use them well.

-> Eric considers XU Skills.
+> Eric considers XU-808's Skills.
 Going down the list, he first spots Composure.
 Eric likes the idea of high Composure representing his robot's being difficult to rattle emotionally.
 He decides for simplicity to just max things out as he likes them, so he puts 4 points into it.
 Next he spots Endure--pain tolerance, going without food, his robot should be good at that too.
 4 points in Endure.
 The next two skills that catch his interest are Investigation and Science.
-He decides that XU's primary function is as a researcher, and puts those two skills to maximum.
+He decides that XU-808's primary function is as a researcher, and puts those two skills to maximum.
 >
 > Meanwhile Lydia thinks about what Marona should abe able to do.
 Like Eric, she decides to just max four Skills.
 Lore, obviously, a Wizard needs to know magis stuff.
 She knows her Arbiter likes to throw in a lot of horror elements, so she figures Composure will be useful.
 She also likes the idea of Investigation, better to find new spells with.
 And finally in previous games she remembers having a few hard Endure checks, so she decides to put her last points into Endure.
 >